If you would like to download and save the Spanish Property Market report in pdf format click here.

 The Brexit Factor

-The British are the single largest group of overseas buyers in Spain by some margin, always have been and probably always will be but, in my opinion, a lot of nonsense has been written about the effect the result of the EU referendum is having, or will have, on the Spanish property market in 2017.
+The British are the single largest group of overseas buyers in Spain by some margin, always have been and probably always will be but, in my opinion, a lot of nonsense has been written about the effect the result of the EU referendum is having, or will have, on the overseas sector of the Spanish property market in 2017.
 Some commentators used Q3 Property Registry returns as an indication that British demand had fallen 16% as a direct result of Brexit.
 However, as I pointed out at the beginning of this report Property Registry statistics don’t tell you anything about that actual quarter, they are a reflection of what has happened previously.
 The fact that a property was registered in Q3 and the fact that fewer British purchases were counted in those Q3 returns says nothing about post-Brexit sentiment as we aren’t told how many of those Q3 registrations related to purchases completed in the previous quarter.
 A lot will have been, so Q3 stats from the Registries say just as much, and possibly more, about pre-Brexit Q2 as post-Brexit Q3.

 Four of every five foreign buyers in Spain aren’t British so while a 20% market share isn’t insignificant there are so many other nationalities buying in Spain now the potential damage to the overall international sector is limited; the statistics clearly show international demand is rising even though the British may make up a smaller part of the total overseas market.
 In comparison with the Spanish market crash in the early 1990s, the implosion of the UK economy that was the main factor behind the collapse really did cause the property market to hit the buffers because the overseas market was 80%+ British, but that is not going to happen this time as there are plenty other international buyers to minimise the impact even if there is a noticeable fall in buyers from the UK.
 However, in my view, the more reliable figures, those from the notaries, seem to indicate the British element of the overseas market is holding up rather well, all things considered.

-What I do not foresee is a collapse of the market as some are predicting.
-And even if the 2016 result does turn out to be lower British buyer numbers, British developers and British-based investors don’t seem at all deterred by the post-referendum atmosphere.
+British developers and British-based investors don’t seem at all deterred by the post-referendum atmosphere.
 London-based Pacific Investments are putting €25m into a 5 villa project in Marbella.
 British retail specialist Intu are planning a €600m investment in what will be the largest shopping and leisure complex in Andalucía at Torremolinos.
 The Round Hill Capital Investment fund, also London-based, are behind a €250m development in Ojén, 7kms inland from Marbella, developing land acquired from SAREB, Spain’s bad bank.
 Although some hesitation was reported in the immediate aftermath of the referendum, the fund decided to go ahead because the properties are not just targeted at the British market; of the 75 units in the first phase 50% are already sold to 16 different nationalities, underlining the point I made earlier in this section; the overseas property market in Spain is no longer as dependent on the British market as it was 25 years ago, buyers come from around the globe and a British blip, if there is one, will barely be noticed.

 Spanish Fixed Rate Mortgages – grab one if you can